 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that these wells are NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+The State has determined that Well #1 is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+The new well has not been classified because requested data has not been submitted in whole.
+The status of the backup wells is uncertain, but they have possibly been classified GWUDI in the past.